igrishaev/blog/_posts/2021-05-20-zippers-en.md

                      [:yen :eur]] :usd :rub))))
 ~~~

-In terms of olympiad programming, we can say that the problem offers separate edges of the graph.
+In terms of competitive programming, we can say that the problem offers separate edges of the graph.
 It's required to check whether it's possible to construct a continuous route from the vertex A to B from the edges.
 But since we're solving the problem with zippers, we won't use the terms "graph" and "edges".
 We don't guarantee that the solution will be optimal — perhaps the graph algorithm will do better.
 However, we hope that the example will further reveal the power of zippers.

 As you remember, zippers are used to traverse trees, which is included in the problem statement.
 Let's say the `from` currency, which we want to exchange, is at the root node of the tree.
 Let it be a dollar.
 Obviously, children of this currency are all those that can be exchanged for the dollar.
 To do this, select the second element from each pair, where the first element is `:usd`: